nao7sep/Nekote/docs/nini-file-format-specification.md

 - **Classic Mac**: `\r` (CR)
 - **Mixed**: Files with mixed line endings are handled correctly

 Line endings in the file are normalized during parsing and are **not preserved**.
-When saving, the library uses the marker style specified by the user.
+When saving, the library uses the newline sequence and marker style specified by the user.

 ## 8. Data Types